matthieugalvez/transcendence/README.md

+The current project setup is just a basic setup to run the frontend independently using vite as a bundler (no framework). https://vite.dev/guide/#overview

-You need to update NODE on your session before running:
+##You need to update NODE on your session before running:

 ```
 # Download and install nvm: